-To ensure the safety of our students, parents and visitors are required to sign-in at the information desk upon entering the school building.
+To ensure the safety of our students, parents and visitors are required to sign-in at the reception desk upon entering the school building.
 Badges identifying parents and visitors are available at the desk and must be worn at all times while on campus.
-Before leaving the school please turn in your badge and sign-out.
+Before leaving the school, please turn in your badge and sign-out.

 SAFETY FEATURES ON CAMPUS

 - iSC schools feature security measures that provide a safe learning environment.
-We have a door that is locked at all times and only accessible through the use of a personal pin number or fingerprint scanner.
+We have a door that is locked at all times and only accessible through the use of an electronic key card.

 - iSC schools have a strict pick-up policy.
 All new individuals picking up, even those listed on the enrollment forms, are required to show ID regardless of relation.

 - When in the care of our staff, all children are accompanied, supervised, and in line of sight at all times without exception.

 - The majority of our staff members are CPR and First Aid certified and receive a minimum of 24 hours continuing education classes bi-annually.

 - All bus drivers have yearly driver safety training.